The IEA/Kingfar Award for Student Research in Human Factors and Ergonomics Issues in Industrially Developing Countries (The IEA/Kingfar Award)

 Application for the IEA/Kingfar Award

-- Honor eligible nominees who have made high-quality human factors and ergonomics (HFE) research achievements that address new and emerging issues or issues typical of industrially developing countries (IDCs).
+- Honor eligible nominees who have made high-quality HFE research achievements that address new and emerging issues or issues typical of industrially developing countries (IDCs).
 Nominees can be from any countries including both IDCs and developed countries.

 - The submitted research achievement should address new and emerging HFE issues or issues typical of IDCs, which is proved by submitted evidentiary documents.
 All areas of HFE are acceptable.

-- The submitted research achievement should have been accomplished by the nominated student prior to graduation.
+- The submitted research achievement should have been accomplished by the nominated student prior to graduation from a doctoral program.

-- The nominee is a registered PhD student or a PhD candidate.
-Newly graduated ex-students who have been awarded a PhD within the past year may also be nominated for the student award.
+- The nominee is a registered doctoral student or a doctoral candidate.
+Recent graduates who were awarded a doctoral degree within the past year may also be nominated for the student award.

 - The nominee must have made a major contribution to the submitted research achievement, preferably the first or corresponding author of evidentiary technical document(s) – See Nomination Process shown below.

-- The following evidentiary documents should be combined into a single pdf file, and sent to the Chair of the Awards Standing Committee (PastPres@iea.cc), the Vice President, Secretary General (VPSG@iea.cc), and the Secretariat (firstname.lastname@example.org) by June 30, each year.
-Note: for 2021, the deadline has been extended to August 31.
+- The following evidentiary documents should be combined into a single pdf file, and sent to the Chair of the Awards Standing Committee (PastPres@iea.cc), the Vice President, Secretary General (VPSG@iea.cc), and the IEA Administrator (email@example.com) by June 30, each year !2022 deadline for student nominees is extended to 30 September 2022!:

 - A letter of nomination from the nominating society that justifies the quality of the nominee’s research.
 Relevance to new and emerging HFE issues or issues relevant in IDCs should be clearly stated in a specific paragraph.
 The quality of submitted research achievement should be clearly mentioned;

 - Full copy of journal/conference paper(s), and/or design(s) with explanations, and/or project report(s);